nandorojo/moti/docs/docs/interactions/use-pressable-transition.md

 ### Arguments

-- `factory` is a worklet that receives the interaction state as the first argument, and returns a style object.
+- `factory` is a worklet that receives the interaction state as the first argument, and returns a transition object.
 - `id` is a unique string to identify the parent `MotiPressable` component whose interaction state you're trying to access.
 - `deps` is a dependency array, just like `useMemo`

 ### Returns

-A Moti `state` object, meant to be passed to any Moti component's `state` prop.
+A Moti `transition` object, meant to be passed to any Moti component's `transition` prop.